Coaching, Mentoring, counselling and Consulting

 ‘I want to be happy.’

-Even if they reply, ‘to achieve great things’, or ‘to be wealthy’ or ‘to be part of something,’ you only need to ask why they want them, for the true answer to be revealed.
+Sometimes ‘to achieve’, to be the best’, ‘to win’ or ‘to be part of something,’ is the reply.
+But you only need to again ask ‘why?’ for the deeper meaning to be revealed.

-They desire the feelings they believe those experiences will bring.
+The true desire is for the feeling those experiences will bring.

 Therefore, we can say with confidence; the purpose of life is to find happiness.